 - Soul-forged Guardians (Double, all Praetors): Remove up to 6 wounds from a nearby Leader, then allocate D3 damage to this fighter.

 - Shock and Awe (Double, all Leaders): After taking down an enemy you can perform a bonus Move and Attack action.

-- Plant the Banner of the Reforged (Double, Knight-Vexillor): Heal up to 3 wounds to all friendly fighters in range.
+- Plant the Banner of the Reforged (Double, Knight-Vexillor): Heal D3 wounds to all friendly fighters in range (roll individually).

 - Bolt from the Heavens (Double, Knight-Arcanum): A chance to do up to 9 damage to an enemy within 18″.

 - Guiding Lightning (Triple, all Vigilors): After attacking an enemy with a ranged attack, everyone else has +1 attack against that enemy.

 - Darting Attack (Triple, Gryph-Hounds): Make a bonus attack and then a bonus disengage.

 - Vanquish the Horde (Triple, all Vanquishers): A chance to do up to 6 damage to all nearby enemies.

 - Purifying Incense (Triple, Knight-Relictor): Reduce by 1 the damage taken while within 6″ of this fighter.

 - Coordinated Strike (Triple, Lord-Imperatant): Up to 3 other nearby friendly fighters can perform a bonus move or bonus attack.

 - Force of a Falling Star (Quad, all Annihilators): Perform a bonus move and if ending nearby an enemy unit, allocate up to 12 wounds to that enemy.